 Internet users, beware: Google is always watching.

 It’s no surprise that the popular search engine collects lots of data about us through our search history, location, and voice searches.
-Plus, because iPhone and Android devices are tied to our Google accounts, any web or app activity—including our search history and activity in maps—are automatically turned on for tracking.
-(It’s also one of the reasons why you should stop using Google, Facebook, and Twitter to log into apps.
+Plus, because iPhone and Android devices are tied to our Google accounts, any web or app activity—including our search history and activity in maps—is automatically turned on for tracking.
+It’s also one of the reasons why you should stop using Google, Facebook, and Twitter to log into apps.

+Pretty cool, right?
 But that isn’t the only thing you can do using Google!
 Try these cool Google tricks you never knew existed.